Stefafrontani/ticketing-app/README.md

 3. Next calls the app's getInitialProps function
 4. We manually invoke the LandingPage's getInitialProps function
 5. Next renders the App Component with data from getInitialProps + LandingPage component

+### Test Credit Card Numbers

+Go to stripe.com/docs/testing to know what type of numbers on the credit card to put One visa example: credit card number: 4242 4242 4242 4242 mm/yy: 10/30 safety number: 123

+Once clicked pay, if that information is ok, we should receive a token inside the response: response = { id: tok_39284234oi23p4oi234fwief }